asosnovsky/pdfmajor/README.md

 ```

-## Why Another Fork?
+## Why a re-write?

-`PDFMiner` was designed to run in python 2.7>, `PDFMiner.six` was written to bring cross-version support for python 2 and 3.
+`PDFMiner` was designed to run in python 2.7, `PDFMiner.six` was written to bring cross-version support for python 2 and 3.
 However, after attempting to build and extend upon `PDFMiner.six` I found it rather difficult to extend and identify additional details regarding the items encoded in the pdf.
 This library will attempt to expose as much information as possible to end-users, without having them solely rely on to-xml or to-json exports.

 ## Features